Albanese, J.S. (Ed.). (2014). The encyclopedia of criminology and criminal justice. Wiley. Reference HV 6017 .E5297 2014 Vols. 1-5

 Office for the Prevention of Domestic Violence (OPDV), New York State

 The NYS Office for the Prevention of Domestic Violence (OPDV) has the mission to "improve New York State’s response to and prevention of domestic violence with the goal of enhancing the safety of all New Yorkers in their intimate and family relationships."
-Information including publications including the agency's OPDV Bulletin and statistics.
+Information including laws and regulations and resources for survivors and victims.

 Violence Prevention, Centers for Disease Control and Prevention